William J. Van Ryzin: Early career

-He was subsequently sent to the Basic School at Philadelphia Navy Yard for basic officer training which he completed in May 1936.
+After being commissioned as second lieutenant, Van Ryzin was sent to the Basic School at Philadelphia Navy Yard for basic officer training, which he completed in May 1936.
 With 124 students, it was the largest Basic School class to that date.
 This class provided two future Marine Corps Commandants (Leonard F. Chapman Jr. and Robert E. Cushman Jr.), five lieutenant generals (Lewis J. Fields, Frederick E. Leek, Herman Nickerson Jr., Van Ryzin, Richard G. Weede), five major generals (William R. Collins, William T. Fairbourn, Bruno Hochmuth, Raymond L. Murray, Carey A. Randall) and six brigadier generals (William W. Buchanan, Odell M. Conoley, Frederick P. Henderson, Roy L. Kline, John C. Miller Jr., Thomas F. Riley).

-Van Ryzin was subsequently sent to China, where he was assigned to the Marine detachment at American Embassy in Peiping.
+Van Ryzin was subsequently sent to China, where he was assigned to the Marine detachment at American Embassy in Beiping.
 He spent almost next three years with guard duties and was promoted to the rank of first lieutenant in August 1938.

 In February 1939, Van Ryzin returned to the United States and was posted to the garrison at Marine Corps Base at San Diego, California.
 While in San Diego, he was assigned to the 1st Defense Battalion, which was activated there at the beginning of November 1939 under the command of Lieutenant Colonel Bertram A. Bone.
 For this assignment, Van Ryzin was ordered for the antiaircraft artillery course at Coast Artillery School at Fort Monroe, Virginia in August 1940.